edgeimpulse/expert-projects/silabs-xg24-posture-detection.md

 ## Running the Project on Thunderboard Sense 2

-Before porting, we need to run the project on the existing platform to understand how it's run and familiarize ourselves with it's paramters.
+Before porting, we need to run the project on the existing platform to understand how it's run and familiarize ourselves with it's parameters.
 So let's get started.

 ### Installing Dependencies